elmcraft/elmcraft.org/content/faqs/slack-history.md

 # The history of the Elm Slack History question

-Every now and then some folks ask the same questions around Slack History and the history of what’s been considered.
+At least a couple times a year folks ask similar questions around Slack History and the history of what’s been considered – ironically, because the history of those conversations is not visible in Slack!

-This outlines some of the common questions that seem to recur and some of the history around history.
+This page outlines some of the common questions that seem to recur and some of the history around Slack History.

-The current status is simply that there is a better place for more permanent discussions: https://discourse.elm-lang.org.
+<tldr/> The current status is simply that there is a better place for more permanent discussions: https://discourse.elm-lang.org.

 ### Why don’t we upgrade to a paid Slack?